andrewyeez/school/README.md

 ##Testing##
 I have not looked into java testing but I am familiar with JUnit so I might just end up using that.

-// I will use what I learned from Ruby on Rails and apply it to this Java project.
+// I will build this java project with an MVC architecture